-He went on to become a part of the NH Alliance in 2013 when was he participated in a Wolfeboro area Night of Worship.
-The NHA resonated with His sense of calling, and he was interested in the prospect of fostering unity among pastors and Christians in NH.
-He became a regional coordinator for the Wolfeboro region and a year-and-a-half later, joined the NH Alliance board.
+He went on to become a part of the NH Alliance in 2013 after he participated in a Wolfeboro area Night of Worship.
+The NHA resonated with his sense of calling, and he was interested in the prospect of fostering unity among pastors and Christians in NH.
+He became a regional coordinator for the Lakes Region and a year-and-a-half later, joined the NH Alliance board.

 Littleton, New Hampshire